dlang/DIPs/DIPs/dip10ss.md

 ## Existing Solutions

-A current solution for applying an UDA to an enum or parameter is to use an UDA on the parent symbol with some additional information for which child element it should be applied to.
+A current solution for applying a UDA to an enum or parameter is to use an UDA on the parent symbol with some additional information for which child element it should be applied to.
 This allows the desired UDA to be used and associated with the desired symbol.
 It introduces some duplication and the information stored in the UDA is separated from the rest of the information of the symbol.

 ```D
 @MyUda("feature0", "...")